Parserr alternative

 Connect any mailbox or the API

-Link Gmail, Outlook, Microsoft 365, or IMAP, forward messages to a dedicated address, or POST raw email to the API.
+Link Gmail, Outlook, Microsoft 365, or IMAP directly, or POST raw email to the API.
 New mail is parsed automatically, and you can run a backlog of older email in one pass.

 Free to start

-Try MailParse and confirm it reads your real email and attachments before you pay, so you can compare accuracy on your own formats rather than a demo.
+Try MailParse and confirm it reads your real email before you pay, so you can compare accuracy on your own formats rather than a demo.

 How to switch from Parserr to MailParse